-While it is exciting to see the extension of investor interest in hard-to-abate sectors like Industry, Alternate Materials, and Built Environment, to truly decarbonise, the multiple capital gaps must be bridged.
-Experts from across the capital stack were asked to weigh in on what's working, what isn't, and how they think this bridge should be constructed.
+While we are excited to see the extension of investor interest in hard-to-abate sectors like Industry, Alternate Materials, and Built Environment, to truly decarbonise, the multiple capital gaps must be bridged.
+We asked our expert network from across the capital stack to weigh in on what's working, what isn't, and how they think this bridge should be constructed.